 The main drawback is the Parrot Anafi's lack of obstacle avoidance, which makes it hard to recommend to new users.
 It's also a shame that a couple of flight modes are locked away as extra in-app purchases after you've paid for the drone.

-Read the full review: Parrot Anafi
+Read our in-depth Parrot Anafi review

-It's now been superseded by the DJI Mavic 2 Pro, but this is still one of the best consumer drones around – and now it's more affordable too.
+It's now been superseded by the DJI Mavic 2 Pro (see above), but this is still one of the best consumer drones around – and now it's more affordable too.
 Until the DJI Spark came along, the Mavic Pro was the smallest drone in DJI's lineup.
 Don't let its diminutive size fool you though – this pint-sized flyer boasts the kind of performance that DJI's larger drones are famous for.